 Jeremiah 51:25, 42 was fulfilled in 539 B.C. at the fall of Babylon.
 When the city of Babylon fell at that time it was not because of a literal flood.
 Rather, Jeremiah 51:25, 42 was fulfilled when Babylon, the destroying mountain, was conquered by the Medes and Persians represented in v.
 42 by the rising sea.
 Here foreign conquest and the resulting death toll are presented as the sea or Abyss swallowing Babylon in a flood.

-This double meaning underlying these aquatic terms is also found elsewhere in the Bible such as Psalm 144:7: “Reach down your hand from on high; deliver me and rescue me from the mighty waters, from the hands of foreigners.”
-In Psalm 144:7, as is the case in much of Revelation, the sea or waters represent both foreigners or foreign nations and the Abyss, the realm of the dead.
-Psalm 144:7 intentionally sends two related messages.
+This double meaning underlying these aquatic terms is also found elsewhere in the Bible such as Psalm 69:14-15: “Rescue me from the mire, do not let me sink; deliver me from those who hate me, from the deep waters.
+Do not let the floodwaters engulf me or the depths swallow me up or the pit close its mouth over me.”
+Notice that “those who hate” the Psalmist appear to be equated with “deep waters” and the depths of the waters appear to be equated with the Sheol, the pit.
+In Psalm 69:14-15, as is the case in much of Revelation, the sea or waters represent both foreigners or foreign nations and the Abyss, the realm of the dead.
+Psalm 69:14-15 intentionally sends two related messages.
 Here the Psalmist wishes to be rescued from foreign adversaries.
 This desire to be rescued from hostile foreign enemies is also a poetic plea to be rescued from death and may even be a prophecy concerning the resurrection of the dead.
 The Psalmist’s plea for help echoes the plea of the departed to be rescued from the waters of the Abyss, the dark under world of the dead, during the time of the resurrection.
+Psalm 144:7 appears to convey a similar message to Psalm 69:14-15 cited above.
 The fact that there is a symbolic link between the sea representing foreign nations and the Abyss, the realm of the dead, is also found in Jewish tradition.
 Midrash Psalm 116:3 interprets “the power of the netherworld [Sheol, Hades]” from Hosea 13:14 as “the kingdoms” of the world.2 Thus, as mentioned often throughout this commentary, the fact that the Book of Revelation uses waters, sea and Abyss as symbols of both foreign nations and the spiritual underworld simultaneously is not unique to Revelation alone.